-While in Bhopal, don’t forget to savour some delicacies from the Manohar Dairy Restaurant.
+While in Bhopal, don’t forget to savor some delicacies from the Manohar Dairy Restaurant.

 An Open-air Museum of Mesolithic Art at Bhimbetka

-Ever wondered what did the humans do for recreation during the stone age ?
+Ever wondered what did the humans do for recreation during the stone age?
 Well, Bhimbetka, which is a recently discovered site, is, in a way, a town comprising of around 500 rock shelters dating back to around 10,000 years BC.
-A few of these shelters show the oldest of the wall paintings depicting the culture, lifestyle and animals of the Mesolithic age.
+A few of these shelters show the oldest of the wall paintings depicting the culture, lifestyle, and animals of the Mesolithic age.
 There are paintings in different colors, mainly red, green and white.
-Most of them resemble to the Worli Art of Maharashtra.
-The decorated boar, war scene, dances, animals, fire are the prominent paintings giving us an insight of their life and culture.
-Many temples including Khajuraho and Chandpur in UP have sculpted the similar boar, as seen in Bhimbetka, in their complexes.
+Most of them resemble the Worli Art of Maharashtra.
+The decorated boar, war scene, dances, animals, fire are the prominent paintings giving us an insight into their life and culture.
+Many temples including Khajuraho and Chandpur in UP have sculpted a similar boar, as seen in Bhimbetka, in their complexes.